brettz9/jsoe/README.md

 - `tuple`
 - `void` (preferred in Zodex when specified as such)

-Work has been completed for the following non-structured-cloning Zodex schema types:
+And there are the following non-structured-cloning Zodex schema types:

+- `function`
+- `promise`
 - `symbol`
-- `promise`

-(Work has begun on the following non-structured-cloning Zodex schema types:)

-- `function`

 ## Subtypes